Liv-C/-/README.md

 # [WEEK 1]

-In class: sign up on github; finish establishing a readme file
+🍀In class: sign up on github; finish establishing a readme file

-At home:
+☘️At home:

 # [WEEK 2]

-In class:
+🍀In class:

-At home:
+☘️At home:

 # [WEEK 3]

-In class:
+🍀In class:

-At home:
+☘️At home: